allwelldotdev/lab/notes/python.md

 The values an operator acts on are called **operands**
 - An operator that works on a single operand is called a **unary operator**
 - An operator that works on two operands is called a **binary operator**
-- An operator that work on three operands is called a **ternary operator** Unary Operators
+- An operator that works on three operands is called a **ternary operator** Unary Operators
 - Unary Minus `-10`
 - Unary Plus `+10`